hail2u/node-git-release/README.md

     $ git config release.target package.json:4

 You can have multiple target.
-This can be configure with `--add` option:
+This can be configured with `--add` option:

-    $ git config --add release.target <target>:<line>
+    $ git config --add release.target lib/foo.js:7

 ### release.push